 Many of Ioannina’s coffee stores are set inside historic stone houses.
 LUDOST café bar, old post café, and Kofi Micro roastery are particularly loved by locals.

 Take a Day Trip to Metsovo

 Metsovo is a stunning mountain village that sits within the Pindus Mountains, just 50km north of Ioannina.
 Buses to Metsovo from Ioannina depart at 6 am daily and return in the evenings.

-The culture of Metsovo is different from that in the majority of Greece, as Metsovo is a Vlach settlement.
-Sample the village’s namesake “Metsovone” cheese, follow the woodland hiking trails or enjoy indulging in local delicacies in the village’s homely tavernas.
+The culture of Metsovo is different from that in the majority of Greece.
+This is because Metsovo is a Vlach settlement.
+Sample the village’s namesake “Metsovone” cheese, follow the woodland hiking trails, or enjoy indulging in local delicacies in the village’s homely tavernas.

 Where to Stay in Ioannina